 Financial Position

 The University of Lincoln, like universities across the UK, is responding to financial pressures facing our higher education sector.
-This page explains more about the source of these pressures and the steps we are taking to continue to thrive now and in the future.
+This page explains more about the University's financial health and the steps we have taken to safeguard our financial sustainability.

 Our Financial Health